 Your veterinarian will perform a physical examination of your cat and obtain a history from you, including symptoms you may have noticed such as frequent vomiting.

-Endoscopy can confirm diagnosis.
+- Endoscopy can confirm the diagnosis.
 This procedure, performed under anesthetic involves inserting a thin tube with a camera and a light at the end to evaluate the esophagus and digestive tract.

 The above tests usually don’t show anything out of the ordinary although ultrasound may find a foreign body or cancer.

 Addressing the underlying cause, such as remove foreign objects or repair of a hernia.